God vs. Let’s review who we choose.

 In the last book of the Bible, Jesus stated, “I am coming soon.
 Hold on to what you have, so that no one will take your crown.”
 (Revelation 3:11) What are your idols?
 You don’t have to tell anyone.
 Just think about it.
 Be honest with yourself.
 My friend, let’s hold on together to all that we have been taught in God’s Word.
 Let’s hold on tightly to Christ and never let Him go.
 Lord, I pray that when we are presented with the many choices in life, let us remember to go to God and let Him choose.
 The choices we make will affect whether we will receive the crown of everlasting life.

 Lord, you are the same yesterday, today and forever.
 Glory be to Your Holy name.
+Thank you that you saw and chose me.
 Father, every day we are filled with a myriad of choices.
 Forgive me when I don’t seek you in all.
 There are times when I just don’t want to bother you about which clothes I should wear or some other trivial matter.
 But Your Word tells us that You finely knit us together in our mother’s womb.
 Nothing was hidden from you.
 All the days ordained for me were written in Your book.
 All of these details, Lord proclaims the great love You have for us.
 You call us, Lord, to repeatedly approach your throne of grace.
 You love and care about every single matter in our life.
 Lord, we pray for strength, wisdom and perseverance to run this race well.
 In Jesus’ name.
 Amen